sketchpacks/docs/developers/publishing/appcast.md

 on old Sketch clients.
 Also, it provides you with the ability to add change logs to your appcast feed.

-For example, here is the appcast for [Keys For Sketch](https://sketchpacks.com/exevil/Keys-For-Sketch), which is using the `release` workflow:
+Here is an example appcast for the plugin [Keys For Sketch](https://sketchpacks.com/exevil/Keys-For-Sketch), which is using the `release` workflow:

 ```xml